neurodata/neurodata.io/content/about/agreements.md

 We encourage all communities to resolve issues on their own whenever possible.
 This builds a broader and deeper understanding and ultimately a healthier interaction.
 Use the [clearing model](https://www.dropbox.com/s/3o2js6vme2zh3fu/CLG-Clearing%20Model.pdf?dl=1) to resolve any conflict.
 If that fails, send the information from the clearing model questions and answers to support@neurodata.io, who will seek a [win-for-all](https://conscious.is/15-commitments/win-for-all) solution.

+#### Lab meetings

+> I commit to being present at weekly lab meetings and lab check-ins.

+Lab members should be present at these meetings (ideally, in-person) whenever possible.
+Reasonable exceptions include travel, vacation, sickness, etc.

 ## Recommended Practices

 ### Code